Lior206/Stock-Project/README.md

 Stock-Project:

-Using python and ML for stock predictions and layout data in xl file.
+Using python and ML for stock predictions and layout data in xl file(with openpyxl lib).